ajakaja/ajakaja.github.io/_posts/2020-08-10-complex-analysis.md

 ## 4. Integral tricks

 If you stare at the "calculus of residues" long enough you'll realize that, although they deal with complex-valued functions, you can pull some tricks that allow them to be used to solve real-valued integrals.
-Even if you never look at complex analysis again, you'll still occasionally see complex analytic trickery come up in solving [otherwise annoying integrals](https://math.stackexchange.com/questions/562694/integral-int-11-frac1x-sqrt-frac1x1-x-ln-left-frac2-x22-x1/563063).
+Even if you never look at complex analysis again, you'll still occasionally see complex analytic trickery come up in solving otherwise annoying integrals.
+Here is a [particularly insane example](https://math.stackexchange.com/questions/562694/integral-int-11-frac1x-sqrt-frac1x1-x-ln-left-frac2-x22-x1/563063).

-For starters, note that closed integrals of a function with a Laurent series can be eyeballed using the Cauchy integral formula:
+For starters, closed integrals of a function with a Laurent series can be eyeballed using the Cauchy integral formula.
+Just factor the integrand into a bunch of fractions of order $$z^{-1}$$ and add up the residues of the ones that are inside the contour:

 $$\begin{aligned}
 \oint_{r=1} \frac{1}{z(z-3)} dz &=  \oint_{r=1} \frac{1}{3} \frac{1}{z-3} - \frac{1}{3}\frac{1}{z} dz \\